 USA STATIONS (FOR QSL CARDS)- Send your QSL card with date, time, frequency, and report along with a SASE (#9 or #10 Business Envelope -- our QSL cards are 3.5" x 5.5").
 If you are going to try for the certificate, please wait and follow the certificate directions below.

 USA STATIONS (FOR CERTIFICATE)- You must work three different races in the same year, including (1) either the Indianapolis 500 or the Grand Prix of Indianapolis in May; (2) the Brickyard 400 in june; and (3) the Red Bull Indianapolis GP in August.
 Working us three times for one race or on three bands for one race does not count and you will not receive a certificate.
-If you qualify, please send a QSL listing the date, time, frequency, and report for the contacts for the three different races in the same year (you can list all three on one QSL card) along with $5.
+If you qualify, please send a QSL listing the date, time, frequency, and report for the contacts for the three different races in the same year (please list all three on one QSL card if possible) along with $5.
 We will send back all three QSL cards and the certificate.
 The certificate is on high-quality photo paper.

 SWL STATIONS- Follow the directions above for USA or NON-USA stations and substitute an SWL report where appropriate.

 Please email W9IMS if you have any questions.

 After a number of years meeting with the Speedway about the possibility of operating a special event station during the Indy 500, the owner of The Saturday Evening Post and club member Beurt SerVaas - W9WVO (SK - 2014) met with Indianapolis Motor Speedway CEO Tony George in April 2004, and on May 25, 2004, W9IMS became the Official Amateur Radio Club of the Indianapolis Motor Speedway -- the first time in history that a ham radio club had received this designation.

 In 2005 we had a special guest in the shack.
 Mike King, the chief announcer for the Indianapolis Motor Speedway Radio Network and the voice of all IndyCar Series events, stopped by and talked with hams around the world.
 Those lucky hams also got their QSL cards signed by Mike.